 Spots are limited to 25 participants, open on a first-come, first-served basis.

 Please be aware that, when you are making your flight reservations, participants in the JFRC summer abroad program are expected to arrive at the JFRC on Saturday morning: May 17th for Summer Session I or June 28th for Summer Session II of 2014 [an exception is made for students enrolled in the course to Greece].
 Students are required to depart on Friday, June 20th, if only doing Session I; otherwise, all students must leave by July 26th.

 There are no school-sponsored student group flights during the summer; all students must book their own round-trip tickets and get themselves to the JFRC campus.
 Students will reside in double rooms on campus while enrolled in the program.
 Administrative and student life support will be provided by JFRC staff.

 Students enrolling for both JFRC Summer Sessions will be allowed to remain on campus over the interval between sessions if they are not enrolling in the inter-session course to Greece.

 Students must select two courses [six (6) semester hours] from the scheduled offerings in each session for which they plan to enroll.
 Courses may be subject to cancellation if enrollment is low.

-The online application for JFRC 2014 Summer Sessions I and II will open on Monday, September 16, 2013.
+The online application for JFRC 2014 Summer Sessions I and II is currently open.
 The application deadline is Friday, March 21, 2014, although this deadline will be extended as long as space remains available in a session.

 All applications ideally should be submitted earlier rather than later.
-Students who wait to apply should be aware that registration for 2014 summer classes will begin on Monday, February 10, 2014, so some classes in each session may have already closed at their maximum enrollment well before a deadline.
+Students who wait to apply should be aware that registration for 2014 summer classes will begin on Monday, February 10, 2014, so some classes in each session may have already closed at their maximum enrollment well before the application deadline.